Over17/over17.github.io/docs/_posts/2025-10-01-burst-occlusion-culling.markdown

 To easier match SSE intrinsics to Neon, one can use the amazing SSE2Neon lib, with source code [available here](https://github.com/DLTcollab/sse2neon).
 Of course, it's all written in C, but it's invaluable in our task because translating the code to C# is super easy - as I mentioned before, the API matches Arm's C API (ACLE) very closely.

-Unsurprisingly, it appears that most of common math operations have equivalents for both Intel and Arm.
+Unsurprisingly, it appears that most of the common math operations have equivalents for both Intel and Arm.
 Of course, the parameter order is often different - just so that your life would not be that easy :) One of the examples is multiply-subtract:

 ```
 fmsub_ps(a, b, c) => a * b - c